Samadhi of Ranjit Singh: Funerary urns

+The site contains a commorative chhatrī dedicated to Ranjit Singh.
 Ranjit Singh's ashes are contained in a marble urn in the shape of a lotus, sheltered under a marble pavilion inlaid with pietra dura, in the centre of the tomb.
 Surrounding him, in smaller urns, are the ashes of four Hindu sati queens and seven concubines.
+According to Nadhra Khan, these marble knobs are symbolic representations of the women who committed sati on the funerary pyre.

 Scholarly assessments

 The samadhi combines Hindu, Islamic, and Sikh motifs.

 Various authors in the 19th and 20th centuries, such as Thornton, Khan, Ihsan H. Nadiem, Nazir Ahmed Chaudhry, Kamil Khan Mumtaz, F. S. Aijazuddin, wrote assessments on the architecture of the samadhi, with most being negative due to being influenced by views first expressed by Thornton.

 Thomas Henry Thornton wrote a disparaging account of the structure in 1876: